Contents

 1. Check whether your attestation verification system hardcodes the existing root certificate

-3. Test attestation validation against both roots during the transition period
+3. Test attestation validation against both roots, since factory-keyed devices continue to chain to the old root

 4. If you rely on a commercial EMM or identity provider, confirm with your vendor that they have updated their systems